open-cluster-management-io/policy-generator-plugin/docs/policygenerator.md

 ## The Kustomize exec plugin explained

 The policy generator plugin is a binary written in Go.
 The binary accepts an input manifest of the `PolicyGenerator` kind in the `policy.open-cluster-management.io/v1` API.
-When Kustomize finds a manifest of that kind under the `generators:` array in `kustomization.yaml`, it looks in its directories for a binary of the same name ("PolicyGenerator") in the `policy.open-cluster-management.io/vi/policygenerator` directory and calls the binary as `<path>/PolicyGenerator <cached-manifest>` to run our generator as its plugin.
-The flag `--enable-alpha-plugins` must be specified in the kustomize command in order for our custom plugin to be enabled.
+When Kustomize finds a manifest of that kind under the `generators:` array in `kustomization.yaml`, it looks in its directories for a binary of the same name ("PolicyGenerator") in the `policy.open-cluster-management.io/vi/policygenerator` directory and calls the binary as `<path>/PolicyGenerator <cached-manifest>` to run the generator as its plugin.
+The flag `--enable-alpha-plugins` must be specified in the Kustomize command in order for the external generator plugin to be enabled.

 ## Placement